SforAiDl/genrl/docs/source/usage/tutorials/Using_Thompson_Sampling.md

 As we experience more successes for a particular arm, the value of $\alpha$ for that arm increases and similiarly, the more failures we experience, the value of $\beta$ increases.
 Higher the value of one of the parameters as compared to the other, the more skewed is the distribution in one of the directions.
 For eg. if $\alpha$ = 100 and $\beta$ = 50, we have seen considerably more successes than failures for this arm and so our estimate for its quality should be >0.5.
 This will be reflected in the posterior of this arm, i.e. the mean of the distribution, characterised by $\frac{\alpha}{\alpha + \beta}$ will be 0.66, which is >0.5 as we expected.

-Code to use Thompson Sampling on a Bernoulli Bandit Multi-Armed Bandit:
+Code to use Thompson Sampling on a Bernoulli Multi-Armed Bandit:

 ```python
 import gym